google/alligator2/README.md

-                      for a list of supported languages --no_insights         skip the insights processing and storage --no_reviews          skip the reviews processing and storage --no_sentiment        skip the sentiment processing and storage --no_directions       skip the directions processing and storage --no_hourly_calls     skip the hourly calls processing and storage --sentiment_only      only process and store the sentiment of all available reviews since the last run (if --no-sentiment is provided, no action is performed) -v, --verbose         increase output verbosity
+                      for a list of supported languages --no_insights         skip the insights processing and storage --no_reviews          skip the reviews processing and storage --no_directions       skip the directions processing and storage --no_hourly_calls     skip the hourly calls processing and storage --no_sentiment        skip the sentiment processing and storage --no_topic_clustering skip the extraction of topics for each review --sentiment_only      only process and store the sentiment of all available reviews since the last run (if --no-sentiment is provided, no action is performed) -q, --quiet           only show warning and error messages (overrides --verbose) -v, --verbose         increase output verbosity
 ```